POSYDON-code/POSYDON/docs/index.rst

 - **Contributing to POSYDON:** Join our community and help us grow!
 - **Release Notes and Changelog:** Stay updated with our version history.
 - **Contact and Support:** Reach out to us with your queries or feedback.
+.. - **In-Depth Components Overview:** Delve deep into the core components of POSYDON.
+.. - **POSYDON Workflow:** Learn about how to conduct simulations from start to finish.

 .. toctree::
    :maxdepth: 1